Edson (provincial electoral district)

-Edson was a provincial electoral district in Alberta, Canada mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1986.
+Edson was a provincial electoral district in Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta from 1913 to 1986.

 History

 The electoral district was created during the 1913 Alberta general election from all of Lac Ste.
 Anne and the western portions of the Innsifail, Olds, Stony Plain and Red Deer provincial electoral districts.

+From 1924 to 1986, the district used instant-runoff voting to elect its MLA.

 Despite numerous boundary revisions in the province, Edson kept most of its original area.
 The riding was abolished into the new West Yellowhead riding in 1986.